-These long-tailed birds are mostly sooty, slaty grey or black, except for the bright yellow thighs for which they were named.
+These long-tailed finches are mostly sooty, slaty grey or black, except for the bright yellow thighs for which they were named.

 These birds can be quite approachable, and are often seen in pairs, family groups or in mixed-species feeding blocks.

 Distribution / Habitat

 The Yellow-thighed Finches are native to the highlands of:

 - extreme southwestern Panama in western Chiriquí highlands, from the Parque Nacional La Amistad to Boquete; and

 - Costa Rica, in Talamanca Cordillera, Central Cordillera, and the Tilarán Cordillera .
 Previously found on the central plateau of Costa Rica, which now is largely deforested.